philipperemy/instant-music-playlist-downloader/README.md

 ## Download the musics

-Now that we have our `music.txt` at the root of the project, all what you have to do is run:
+All what you have to do is to have a file listing the songs (one name per line) and specify the output directory, like this:

 ```
-python3 download.py
+python3 download.py list_songs/french_song_listing/songs.txt /tmp/music
 ```

 This script will download all the musics in the playlist in the current folder.
 To check the progression, simply run: